 The company holiday party, an event that often elicits feelings of embarrassment or dread—and at least a tepid appreciation for a free meal.
-The same can be said for office meetings: free donuts and coffee, served with a side of arguments or complaints.
+The same can be said for office meetings: free donuts and coffee served with a side of arguments or complaints.

 But a better question might be: Why aren’t all workplace interactions virtual?
 There’s a valid reason why face-to-face meetings have staying power, and it lies in what makes us tick as humans.
+So, how do you compare virtual communication and face-to-face communication?
+Let’s weigh the differences.

 Born to Bond, Even at Work